 Becoming a Member

-Those who feel in sympathy with the purposes and programs of the Fellowship can sign the official Membership Book at a New Member Ceremony, or at any time.
-New Member Ceremonies are held about two or three times a year and is a simple ceremony in which the Board President and congregation say a few words to welcome you, and you come to the front of the church to sign the Membership Book, indicating that you agree to sharing the privileges, responsibilities, and joys of membership.
+Those who feel in sympathy with the purposes and programs of the Fellowship sign the official Membership Book, indicating that you agree to sharing the privileges, responsibilities, and joys of membership.
+This can be done at any time or on the day of a New Member Ceremony.
+New Member Ceremonies are held about two or three times a year and is a simple ceremony in which the Board President and congregation say a few words to welcome you.
 You may also choose to become a Friend of the church, which is not recorded in the Membership Book.

 Becoming a Friend of the Fellowship